Community Hazard Vulnerability Assessment

-The Arizona Coalition for Healthcare Emergency Response (AzCHER) conducted a Statewide Community Hazard Vulnerability Assessment (CHVA) and Resource Gap Analysis (RGA) from November 2022 to January 2023 to identify the healthcare coalition’s most significant risks.
-The CHVA/RGA process is an analysis of capacities and capabilities to address a medical surge and is intended to determine resource needs and gaps.
-Subsequently, the 2022-23 CHVA/RGA results inform AzCHER’s preparedness priorities in training, exercising, and planning.
+The Arizona Coalition for Healthcare Emergency Response (AzCHER) conducted a Statewide Hazard Vulnerability Assessment (HVA) and Resource Gap Analysis (RGA) from July 2024 to September 2024 to identify the healthcare coalition’s most significant risks.
+The HVA/RGA process is an analysis of capacities and capabilities to address a medical surge and is intended to determine resource needs and gaps.
+Subsequently, the 2024-25 HVA/RGA results inform AzCHER’s preparedness priorities in training, exercising, and planning.
 Our members can benefit by incorporating these results into their plans and exercises.

 Statewide Top 5 Healthcare Hazards: